ibm-cloud-docs/account/faqs-vrf.md

 By default, in a VRF-style account, all subnets and VLANs on the account can communicate with each other.
 If you need subnet/VLAN segregation, you must order a gateway appliance (one for each POD, where necessary) to appropriately block traffic.

-## What permissions are required for a user to enable VRF on their account?
+## Can customers enable VRF on their account?
 {: #permissions-enable-VRF}
 {: faq}